JadeJaber/jadejaber.github.io/_posts/articles/2017-08-31-cheat-sheet-github.md

 ```shell
 git clone [project Git URL]Ò
 ```
-3. In order to make pull requests, we need to link to an upstream remote
+3. In order to make pull requests, we need to sync to our distant repo, and we need an upstream remote to do that:
 ```shell
 git remote add upstream [username/repo]
 ```